nhat-14/nhat-14.github.io/docs/works/aotule.md

 * Long response time and long recovery time of gas sensors.
 * Gas source is not always in an area with the highest gas concentration.
 * A single measurement from sensor provides information about a very small area.
-* Robot collects measurements from diÅEÄerent areas but still able to infer the position of the source.
+* Robot collects measurements from different areas but still able to infer the position of the source.

 ### Images and Results:
 <center>